aayush2789/lstm_based_weather_predictor-basic-/README.md

         MONGO_URI=<Your MongoDB Connection String>
         WEATHER_API_KEY=<Your OpenWeatherMap API Key>
         ```
     *   Replace `<Your MongoDB Connection String>` with your actual MongoDB connection string.
-This string should include the username, password, and database details.
-Example: `mongodb+srv://<user>:<password>@cluster0.example.mongodb.net/<database_name>?retryWrites=true&w=majority`.
-The existing code snippets suggest using the string: `mongodb+srv://aayuk279:qwerty123@cluster0.y8lt7.mongodb.net/?retryWrites=true&w=majority` and database name `weather_db`.
 Make sure to replace the placeholders with your actual credentials.

     *   Replace `<Your OpenWeatherMap API Key>` with your actual API key obtained from [OpenWeatherMap](https://openweathermap.org/).